adv76/kibo-svelte/docs/src/lib/content/docs/troubleshooting.md

 description: What to do if you run into issues with Kibo UI.
 ---

+## _These docs are not yet up to date._

 ## Why are my components not showing the correct styles?

-Make sure your project is configured correctly for shadcn/ui in Tailwind 4 - this means having a `globals.css` file that imports Tailwind and includes the shadcn/ui base styles.
+Make sure your project is configured correctly for shadcn-svelte in Tailwind 4 - this means having a `app.css` file that imports Tailwind and includes the shadcn-svelte base styles.

 ## I ran npx kibo-ui add but nothing was added to my project